The Shape of Learning Curves: a Review: Definition, Estimation, Feature Curves

 The typical goal is that our predictor performs well on average on all new and unseen observations.
 Ideally, this is measured by the expected loss or risk $R$ over the true distribution $P_{XY}$:

 Here, as in most that follows, we omit the subscript $XY$.

 Now, an \emph{individual} learning curve considers a single training set $S_n$ for every $n$ and calculates its corresponding risk $R(A(S_n))$ as a function of $n$.
+Note that training sets can be partially ordered, meaning $S_{n-1} \subset S_n$.
 However, a single $S_n$ may deviate significantly from the expected behavior.
 Therefore, we are often interested in an averaging over many different sets $S_n$, and ideally the expectation

 The plot of $\bar{R}_n(A)$ against the training set size $n$ gives us the (expected) learning curve.
 From this point onward, when we talk about \emph{the} learning curve, this is what is meant.

 The preceding learning curve is defined for a single problem $P$.
 Sometimes we wish to study how a model performs over a range of problems or, more generally, a full distribution $\mathcal{P}$ over problems.
 The learning curve that considers such averaged performance is referred to as the problem-average (PA) learning curve: